TomasVotruba/tomasvotruba.com/resources/posts/2021/2021-06-03-how-i-redesigned-my-website-the-way-i-refactor-legacy-projects.md

 ---
 id: 321
-title: "How I Redesigned my Website the Way I&nbsp;Refactor Legacy Projects"
+title: "How I Redesigned my Website the Way I Refactor Legacy Projects"
 perex: |
     I have wanted to redesign my website since Autumn 2020.
 I felt it's overly detailed with attention shotgun feeling.
 Because of intensive && extensive work on Rector to make it better, I could not get to it on the book with Matthias and writing posts.
 With no deadline, there is no rush, right?